 Option

 unwrap will return the value in an Option, or panic. expect is similar but takes an error message.
-Option<T> often has the same size in memory as T.

 take